petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

  For more information, see [Creating Web Content Templates](../web-content-templates/creating-web-content-templates.md).

-## Get the Web Content Structure Id
+## Get Web Content Structures From the Site

 To retrieve all existing structures in a specified site, use the `ContentStructures_GET_FromSites.sh` script.
 This script uses the `ContentStructure` service with a `GET` HTTP method and the [site ID](#identify-the-site-id) parameter.